-On the front, above the display, there is a selfie shooter and the earpiece, which doubles up as a front-firing speaker.
+On the front, there is a selfie shooter and the earpiece, which doubles up as a front-firing speaker.
 There are bezels on the top and bottom of the screen, but it’s not too huge.
-The bottom bezel houses the primary speaker and with two speakers onboard, the ROG Phone II can offer a really loud stereo speaker experience.
+The bottom bezel houses the

 Otherwise, on the sides, the bezels are quite minimal.
-The back of the ROG Phone II is quite interesting, as there are vents, a glowing RGB ROG logo, and the camera module, with LED flash.
+The back of the ROG Phone II is quite impressive, as there are vents, a glowing RGB ROG logo, and the camera module, with LED flash.
 The design is futuristic and far away from anything conventional.
-I’m just kinda glad that ASUS didn’t cut down cost by placing just a regular ROG logo and instead retained that RGB lighting.
+I’m quite glad that ASUS didn’t cut down cost by placing just a regular ROG logo and instead retained that RGB lighting.
 Here’s GIF showing off the ROG Phone II’s RGB logo in its full glory!

 The ROG Phone II comes with a metal and glass build which looks and feels premium in hand.
-The matte finish aluminum frame along with the curved glass on the back makes the phone feel very comfortable in hand and it isn’t that slippery.
-There are Air Triggers on the edges, but these can’t be felt at all unless you actually use them while gaming.
+The matte finish aluminum frame, along with the curved glass on the back, makes the phone feel very comfortable in hand, and it isn’t that slippery.
+There are Air Triggers on the edges, but these can’t be handled at all unless you use them while gaming.